 Here’s what you need to know about the East Area Rapist:

-He Is Responsible for 50 Rapes in Sacramento & Nearby Counties Between 1976 & 1979
+He Was Responsible for 50 Rapes in Sacramento & Nearby Counties Between 1976 & 1979

 The Golden State Killer, when he was known as the East Area Rapist, began attacking mostly lone women in their homes in a small area of Sacramento.
-Between June 18, 1976, and March 18, 1977, the EAR attacked and raped 15 women and girls in their homes.
+Between June 18, 1976, and March 18, 1977, the EAR attacked and raped 15 women and girls in their homes, terrorizing the city.
 These attacks were concentrated mostly in the Rancho Cordova and Citrus Heights areas of Sacramento.

-No one knew what had happened to the serial rapist until decades later when DNA confirmed he’d moved to southern California, where he became known as the Original Night Stalker.
+No one knew what had happened to the person responsible for causing widespread panic in the city and eventually, residents of Sacramento accepted that the threat of the EAR had passed.
+It wasn’t until decades later when DNA confirmed he’d simply moved to southern California and continued his spree of violence, where he became known as the Original Night Stalker and turned to murder.

 Many Survivors Spoke About Their Experiences With the East Area Rapist & the Terror That Accompanied His Nighttime Attacks